Why You Should Say ‘No’ to the Dealership Car Wash After Buying a Car

 When you buy a car from a dealership, part of the sales protocol is to get the car “detailed” before handing you the keys to it.
 In case you’re a stickler about keeping your car’s paint as shiny and new as possible, here is why you should probably say “no” to the dealership washing the car that you just bought.

 You get what you pay for at the dealership car wash, even if it’s “free”

 If you buy a new or used car, the dealership will never charge you for washing it.
-In fact, most dealers will even offer to wash your car when you get an oil change done, however, you should always refuse it.
+In fact, most dealers will even offer to wash your car when you get an oil change done.
+However, you should always refuse it.
 Formula Auto Care mentions that you get what you pay for, even if the car wash is free.
-The reason being that the cleaning equipment at most dealerships is usually not properly maintained and can cause more damage to the car’s paint than you would think.
+The reason is that the cleaning equipment at most dealerships is usually not properly maintained and can cause more damage to the car’s paint than you would think.

 The car detailers are not really detailers

 In addition to potentially shoddy car-washing equipment, the detailers that are hired to wash your new pride and joy are typically not actually trained detailers.
 In fact, many of them have “several days to a month” of experience when it comes to washing cars, which means that they most likely haven’t had enough education and experience when it comes to learning the nuances of washing a car properly.

-Aside from there being untrained “professionals,” the equipment that they use is typically dirty and not in line with what an actual detail shop may use.
-For example, they may use dirty towels to dry the car and most of the time.
+Aside from their being untrained “professionals,” the equipment that they use is typically dirty and not in line with what an actual detail shop may use.
+For example, they may use dirty towels to dry the car most of the time.
 The wash buckets that they use don’t have “grit guards” to prevent dirt and grime from making their way onto the sponge and then onto your car.

 What can you do to prevent the dealership from washing your car?